florianpfleiderer/florianpfleiderer.github.io/src/projects/02_cyws3d.md

 title: Robot Change Detection Pipeline
 date: July 2024
 repo: florianpfleiderer/CYWS-3D-pipeline
-topics: ["Robotics", "Machine-Vision", "Neural-Networks"]
+topics: ["Robotics", "Computer-Vision", "PyTorch", "SLAM", "ROS", "Point-Cloud", "Deep-Learning"]
-lead: using scene differencing to improve change detection
+lead: advancing change detection in robotic environments using deep learning
 image: cyws3d.png
 ---

-This project enhances change detection in indoor mobile robots by directly applying the CYWS-3D model to camera data, eliminating the reconstruction step.
-This approach addresses issues with occluded objects and search area definitions, serving as an indicator for objects missed by existing pipelines, thus improving unsupervised home assistance applications
+This research project advances change detection capabilities in mobile robotics by implementing a novel approach using the CYWS-3D model.
+The system processes raw camera data and point clouds directly, eliminating traditional reconstruction steps and improving efficiency.
+Built on ROS and PyTorch, it implements state-of-the-art deep learning techniques for robust change detection.
+By addressing challenges in object occlusion and search area definition, the pipeline significantly enhances the robot's ability to detect environmental changes.
+The implementation integrates seamlessly with existing robotics frameworks and provides real-time performance, making it particularly valuable for autonomous home assistance applications.
+The project demonstrates substantial improvements in detection accuracy and processing speed compared to conventional methods, with comprehensive evaluation on standard robotics datasets.